3.6 Experience Sampling

 Common Use Case

 You believe a problem exists for your target customers, but you don’t know how often it actually happens or how they feel about it in the moment.
-You send participants brief prompts throughout their day so they report what is happening in real time.
-The responses reveal frequency, intensity, and emotional context that retrospective interviews would miss.
+You send participants brief prompts throughout their day and they report what is happening in real time.
+The responses reveal frequency, intensity, and emotional context as it occurs, not as it is remembered.

 Helps Answer